tduricic/conversational-reco/README.md

     ```
 3. Navigate to the `notebooks/` directory in the Jupyter interface.
 4. Open and run the notebooks sequentially (01 through 05), as later notebooks often depend on the outputs of earlier ones.
-5. Pay close attention to any specific instructions or prerequisites mentioned at the beginning of each notebook, especially for notebook 04 regarding RecBole patches.
+5. Pay close attention to any specific instructions or prerequisites mentioned at the beginning of each notebook, especially for notebook 04 regarding RecBole patches and dataset generation.

 ## Key Technologies Used